dysmalpy/dysmalpy/docs/how_to_build_and_deploy_documentation.rst

 **1. Make changes ONLY in the dysmalpy repository**

-To have an organized workflow and leverage from version control, we will make the changes on the documentation (e.g., on the .rst files) in the github repository and not directly in the AFS directories.
+To have an organized workflow and leverage from version control, we will make the changes on the documentation (e.g., on the .rst files) in the GitHub repository and not directly in the AFS directories.

 Refer to the file ```workflow_on_how_to_contribute.rst``` on how to contribute to the repository.